By Marina Joseph – Art in Tanzania internship

 Multiple options of payment and Guaranteed Income at the end

-Flexibility is offered to investors when it comes to how they want to make the payments.
-Investors can choose to invest a lump sum amount and receive immediate annuity payments, or they can choose a deferred annuity plan which will let their corpus earn more interest until the payouts begin.
+Flexibility is offered to investors regarding how they want to make the payments.
+Investors can choose to invest a lump sum amount and receive immediate annuity payments, or they can choose a deferred annuity plan, which will let their corpus earn more interest until the payouts begin.

 Can provide benefits of a life insurance cover

-Some pension plans offer a life cover as well in which a lump sum amount is paid to the family member/nominee at the death of the insured.
+Some pension plans offer a life cover in which a lump sum amount is paid to the family member/nominee at the insured’s death.
 If there is no surviving spouse, a benefit can be paid to a designated beneficiary or to the member’s heirs.

 Emergency Access to Funds

-Adjustments in the pension policy can be made to allow for access to funds in case of an emergency.
+The pension policy can be adjusted to allow access to funds in case of an emergency.
 These emergencies are pre-defined.

 Long-term Investing

 As this long-term investing, investments will reap the benefits of long-term investing.
-Pension plans create an annuity which can provide a steady flow of cash post your retirement after ensuring a good amount of corpus is accumulated by the time one retires.
+Pension plans create an annuity that can provide a steady flow of cash after your retirement, ensuring a good amount of corpus is accumulated by the time one retires.

 Background on Pension Systems in East Africa: